Devil Guns

 Firing a Devil Gun while ritually impure will empty the cartridge.
 If the Heresiarch becomes impure by the act of shooting or hitting a target, the cartridge will also become empty.

-Ichor can only be washed off in absolute secrecy.Within the Axon, the Demiurge compulsively manifests the structural mind.
-Behold as it makes the neurotic dirty, saying: come hither and scrub your fingers, which you yourself have stained; it is I that offers you the water of clarity.
+Ichor can only be washed off in secrecy.
+The Heresiarch always carries enough purified water for ablutions.Within the Axon, the Demiurge compulsively manifests a structured mind.
+Behold as it makes the holy man dirty, saying: come hither and scrub your fingers, remove the dirt from thy nails, clean the flesh which you yourself have stained; I make soap out of sacrificial soap and water from the tears of pilgrims.

 5. Rule of gnosis